NASA-AMMOS/MMGIS/docs/pages/Tools/Shade/Shade.md

 - _Time_
   - Offers the ability to set the current working time using a mission/spacecraft's custom date type.
 - _Height_
   - Height in meters above the surface to use when calculating line-of-sight shading.
 For instance, a point on the surface (0m) may not be visible to a 'Source Entity', say the Mars Reconnaissance Orbiter (MRO), but 2m above that point may be.
-This value does not _only_ apply to the center longtitude and latitude but to all points on the visible terrain.
-Gradually increaing this value shows the shade map n-meters above the surface.
+This value does not _only_ apply to the center longitude and latitude but to all points on the visible terrain.
+Gradually increasing this value shows the shade map n-meters above the surface.

 #### Shaded Region Options